misc0110/libattopng/README.md

 - `x`: X coordinate
 - `y`: Y coordinate
 - `color`: The pixel value, depending on the type this is
+	- the 8bit palette index (PNG_PALETTE)
+	- the 8bit gray value (PNG_GRAYSCALE)
+	- a 16bit value where the lower 8bit are the gray value and the upper 8bit are the opacity (PNG_GRAYSCALE_ALPHA)
+	- a 24bit RGB value (PNG_RGB)
+	- a 32bit RGBA value (PNG_RGBA)

+> If the coordinates are not within the bounds of the image, the functions does nothing.

 **Returns:**